-Again, like with the 3 x 3 size tubing, price could end up being a limiting factor here for me getting exactly what I want.
+Again, like with the 3 x 3 size tubing, price could end up being a limiting factor here for me to get exactly what I want.
 I’d be willing to come down to 12 gauge steel, but anything higher than that would be a deal breaker for me here.

 Pull Up Attachment

 This one is purely just personal preference.
 I currently have a Wall Mounted Pull Up Bar that has suited me great, but if I’m going to get a steel squat rack then I want one with a pull-up bar built-in.
 Otherwise, I’d have a hard time justifying not just sticking with my current squat stand and pull-up bar setup.

 If you don’t have any interest in a pull-up bar, or you already have a pull-up bar set up in your gym then take that into consideration.
 There is no reason you have to have a pull-up bar built into your rack, it’s just something that I know that I want.

 Types of Squat Racks

 As we start to look through squat rack options, there are three different types of squat racks that you’re going to run into.
 These are:

 Squat Stands are the most basic of squat “racks” (they’re technically not a rack, hence the squat stand name).
 They are essentially two upright beams and a small base.

 Squat Stands are most popular in Olympic lifting gyms where exercise selection stays basic and consistent.
 Squat stands are used for, well, squats.
 If that’s all you’re looking for in a rack, then you’re good.
 It’s why I built my rack.
 I just needed a rack to get the bar off the floor so I could squat and it’s served me great for over a year.